BigFunnyGiant/asterisk-lenny/README.md

 # Lenny
 Telemarketers are the worst.
 They have no souls.
 They feed off of the misery of others.
 No one likes them.
 Luckily, a nice British gentleman by the name of Lenny has come to save the day.

-Setting up Lenny in VitalPBX is a pretty simple task, and is also a really nice primer into Asterisk custom contexts, and the power of scripting.
+Setting up Lenny with Asterisk is a pretty simple task, and is also a really nice primer into Asterisk custom contexts, and the power of scripting.

 First, you will want to create the Lenny context in Asterisk.
-SSH into your VitalPBX and use your favorite editor to edit /etc/asterisk/vitalpbx/extensions__80_lenny.conf.
+SSH into your Asterisk server and use your favorite editor to edit /etc/asterisk/vitalpbx/extensions__80_lenny.conf.
 Add the following lines of code:

 <pre>
 vi /etc/asterisk/vitalpbx/extensions__80_lenny.conf